Steve Jacobs Bio

 Steve Jacobs has been in the computer industry since the mid '70s.
-Steve is President of IDEAL Group, Inc. http://ideal-group.org and CEO of Apps4Android, Inc. http://apps4android.org, one of six IDEAL Group companies.
-IDEAL Group is a 2002 spin-off from IDEAL at NCR Corporation http://ncr.com where Steve served as President until his retirement at the end of 2002.
+Steve is President of IDEAL Group, Inc. and CEO of Apps4Android, Inc., one of several IDEAL Group companies.
+IDEAL Group is a 2002 spin-off from IDEAL at NCR Corporation where Steve served as President until his retirement at the end of 2002.

-IDEAL Group serves as the parent of six, information and communications technology accessibility-focused, companies.
-They are as follows:
+IDEAL Group serves as the parent company to several information and communications technology companies, including:

 InftyReader Group, Inc.